-Principal activities of theThe Issuer and its subsidiaries (the "Group") are an integrated bankIssuer:The Issuer and its subsidiaries (the "Group") are an integrated bankIssuer:Insurance group, catering mainly for retail, private banking, small and medium-sized enterprises and mid-cap clients.
+Principal activities of the Group:

+The Issuer and its subsidiaries (the "Group") are an integrated bank insurance group, catering mainly for retail, private banking, small and medium-sized enterprises and mid-cap clients.
 Geographically, the Group focusses on its core markets of Belgium, the Czech Republic, the Slovak Republic, Hungary and Bulgaria.
-Elsewhere in the world, the Group is present, to a limited extent, in several other countries to support corporate clients from the Group's core markets.
+Elsewhere in the world, the

+Group is present, to a limited extent, in several other countries to support corporate clients from the Group's core markets.

 The Group's core business is retail and private bank-insurance (including asset management), although it is also active in providing services to corporations and market activities.
-Across its home markets, the Group is active in a large number of products and activities, ranging from the plain vanilla deposit, credit, asset management and life and non-life insurance businesses to specialised activities such as, but not exclusively, payments services, dealing room activities (money and debt market activities), brokerage and corporate finance, foreign trade finance, international cash management, leasing, etc.
+Across its core markets, the Group is active in a large number of products and activities, ranging from the plain vanilla deposit, credit, asset management and life and non-life insurance businesses to specialised activities such as, but not exclusively, payments services, dealing room activities (money and debt market activities), brokerage and corporate finance, foreign trade finance, international cash management and leasing.